bertrbrts/MixedReality-WebRTC/docs/manual/cs/helloworld-cs-peerconnection-uwp.md

    using System.Collections.Generic;
    ```

-4. Print a simple message to the debugger to confirm that the peer connection wass initialized.
+4. Print a simple message to the debugger to confirm that the peer connection was initialized.
 In a real-world application, properly notifying the user of failures is critical, but here for the sake of this tutorial we simply rely on a any exception interrupting the application before the message is printed if an error occur.
     ```cs
    Debugger.Log(0, "", "Peer connection initialized successfully.\n");
    ```